JonPSmith/EfSchemaCompare/Readme.md

 Also SchemaCompareDb will never support the complex type-to-table mappings options in EF 6 listed below.
-I found it is very difficult (impossible!) in EF6 to find that information in the EF model data, and EF7 does not currently plan to support these features (see [EF7, Section Bucket #4: Removal of features](http://blogs.msdn.com/b/adonet/archive/2014/10/27/ef7-v1-or-v7.aspx)).
+I found it is very difficult (impossible!) in EF6 to find that information in the EF model data, and EF7 does not currently plan to support these features in first release, or maybe never (see [EF7, Section Bucket #4: Removal of features](http://blogs.msdn.com/b/adonet/archive/2014/10/27/ef7-v1-or-v7.aspx)).

 The list of complex type-to-table mappings NOT supported are: